 The apartment-like suites are beautifully decorated in a modern style and many of them include a kitchenette and separate eating area.
 At Christina’s, you also get access to communal kitchens, an office/bar area, do-your-own-laundry facilities, and a rooftop patio.
 It looks like the perfect place for road-weary travellers to lay their heads and busy digital nomads to get some work done!
 Their friendly reply to my enquiry emails left me feeling cheery, even if I wasn’t able to stay!

 Best Hotels in Saigon if you Want to Treat Yourself

 Rating 9.1, $75 deluxe double room, breakfast included

-With colourful contemporary design and modern amenities, LiefHotel appears to be a cut above most similar hotels in Ho Chi Minh City.
+With colourful contemporary design and modern amenities, LiefHotel appears to be a cut above most similar hotels in Saigon.
 If you’ve flown in from Europe or North America, LiefHotel seems like the perfect place to get over jet lag, with its quiet location, extremely helpful staff, and made-to-order breakfast delivered straight to your room.
-It’s a short taxi ride to the city center and nowhere near the touristy backpacker’s district, so best for people who don’t want to be partying at the tourist bars late into the night.
+It’s a short taxi ride to the city centre and nowhere near the touristy backpacker’s district, so best for people who don’t want to be partying at the tourist bars late into the night.

 What Makes a Hotel Mindful?

 When at all possible, we stay in hotels, hostels, and guest houses where our money makes a positive impact in the community and the hotel minimizes its impact on the environment.
 To keep our money local — instead of funnelling it into international hotel chains — we try to stay at small, family owned hotels and hostels whenever possible.
 These small hotels tend to be more mindful about food, water and electricity waste and are usually less expensive than their corporate-owned counterparts.